How Many Meters In One Kilometer

 3. Dimensional Analysis (Unit Cancellation):

 Dimensional analysis is a powerful technique for ensuring correct conversions.
 It involves setting up the conversion as a fraction, where the units cancel out.
-For example, to convert 3500 meters to kilometers:
+Here's one way to look at it: to convert 3500 meters to kilometers:

 3500 m * (1 km / 1000 m) = 3.5 km